- Search for a Leaflet

 - If your child is sick more than 30 minutes after having a dose of ibuprofen, do not give them another dose.
 Wait at least 6 hours before giving another dose of ibuprofen.

 If your child is in pain, give the missed dose as soon as you remember.
 You must then wait at least 6 hours before giving the next dose.

 Never give a double dose of ibuprofen.

 What if I give too much?

 If you think you may have given your child an extra dose of ibuprofen by mistake, wait at least 12 hours before giving another dose.

-If you are concerned that you may have given more than one extra dose, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland) or take your child to hospital straight away.
+If you are concerned that you may have given more than one extra dose, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital straight away.
 Take the medicine container or packaging with you, even if it is empty.
 This will be useful to the doctor.
 Have the packaging with you if you telephone for advice.

 If your child has heart, kidney or liver disease, you must be especially careful not to give too much ibuprofen.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).